mikeevstropov/loopback4-acl/README.md

 ## How to make it work?

 - Implement your own `User` and `Role`.
-- Implement `ACLUserService` to resolve the user and principals (roles).
+- Implement `ACLUserService` to resolve the user and roles.
 - Implement `login` method to expose JWT token.
 - Enable `ACLComponent` in your App.